West Hollywood residents blast city for fire at vacant home

 Get Los Angeles's latest local news on crime, entertainment, weather, schools, COVID, cost of living and more.
 Here's your go-to source for today's LA news.

-Stefanie LaHart lives next door to the burned home and says it’s been a nightmare even before the fire.

-“For the past 18 we have been dealing with trespassing garbage buildup and all transients coming in and fights,” LaHart said.

-A city spokesperson tells us an active Code Enforcement investigation is underway and have even placed block by block security Ambassadors at the home around the clock for safety reasons.
-When NBC4 reached out for more information, our request was denied.
+A city spokesperson told NBCLA an active Code Enforcement investigation is underway and have even placed block by block security Ambassadors at the home around the clock for safety reasons.
+When NBC4 reached out for more information, the request was denied.

 LaHart says she will keep speaking up until her next door eye sore is gone - even creating an online blog to document any steps taken because she says placing a security ambassador is not enough.